 Preparing an Instance: System-Wide Security Policy

-MYOB Advanced provides a wide range of tools for security control.
+MYOB Acumatica provides a wide range of tools for security control.
 You can implement your organization's security regulations by configuring and maintaining system-wide security policies for user accounts, passwords, and security auditing.

 In this topic, you will read about the tools we recommend that you use for ensuring that access to your tenant in implementation is secure.